xiaolai/insidebar-ai/README.md

 Uses your existing browser login sessions.
 If you're already logged into ChatGPT or Claude, you're ready to go.

 **Prompt Library**
 Save your frequently used prompts.
 Organize them with categories and tags.
 Reuse them across any AI provider.
-Import a default library of 50+ useful prompts to get started.
+Import a default library of 70 curated prompts to get started, or import your own custom prompt libraries.

 **Keyboard Shortcuts**
 Open the sidebar instantly with `Ctrl+Shift+E` (or `Cmd+Shift+E` on Mac).
 Access your prompt library with `Ctrl+Shift+P`.